-Just a few selections from the only poet I've found I read for pleasure, semi-regularly.
+Just a few selections from the only poet I've found I read or call to mind for pleasure, semi-regularly.
+Although sometimes tarred as a misanthropic and hateful old lech, it's worth remembering that he was born in 1922 and had a life full of contradictions.

-Thwaite's cream 2001 edition of Collected Poems linked from this page is the one I own, and more comprehensive than some others with the same title.
-It's a good idea to check what you're getting, because the situation confuses sites and sellers.
+Thwaite's cream 2001 edition of Collected Poems ISBN 0-571-15386-0, linked from this page but the Amazon image has since changed to a brown cover, is the one I've got and more comprehensive than some others with the same title.
+Sellers may get confused.

 Delay, well, travellers must expect Delay.
 For how long?
 No one seems to know.
 With all the luggage weighed, the tickets checked, It can't be long...
 We amble too and fro, Sit in steel chairs, buy cigarettes and sweets And tea, unfold the papers.
 Ought we to smile, Perhaps make friends?
 No: in the race for seats You're best alone.
 Friendship is not worth while.
 Six hours pass: if I'd gone by boat last night I'd be there now.
 Well, it's too late for that.
 The kiosk girl is yawning.
 I fell stale, Stupified, by inaction - and, as light Begins to ebb outside, by fear, I set So much on this Assumption.
 Now it's failed.